Deepwater Horizon (film): Casting

 On August 19, 2014, casting began, with actor Mark Wahlberg added in the lead role of the film.
 Wahlberg plays Mike Williams, a real-life electronics technician on the Deepwater Horizon oil rig.
 On March 18, 2015, Gina Rodriguez was set to play a woman named Andrea Fleytas, who was on the bridge on board the Deepwater Horizon at the time of the blowout, and frantically tried to contact the Coast Guard.
 On April 10, 2015, Deadline reported that Dylan O'Brien was in talks to play Caleb Holloway.
 Kurt Russell joined the film on the same day O'Brien was in talks.
 Soon after, John Malkovich was confirmed cast, as a BP representative who fatally underestimates the dangers of working on the rig.
-Kate Hudson was announced as a cast member in May 2015, and playing the wife of Wahlberg's character; her role will be her first on-screen pairing with Russell, her stepfather, although they shared no dialogue in the film, only a hug.
+Kate Hudson was announced as a cast member in May 2015, and playing the wife of Wahlberg's character; her role was her first on-screen pairing with Russell, her stepfather, although they shared no dialogue in the film, only a hug.